NTumminaro/FF1-PR-Rando/README.md

 ![Screenshot (489)](https://github.com/user-attachments/assets/6ff2b0ec-f8c6-4fb2-98da-c01c22b137d2)

-Select the flags you like and press the `Randomize!` button.
+Select the settings you would like to be included in the randomization and press the `Randomize!` button.
 You do not need to restore the game to its base ("vanilla") configuration before randomizing, but if you want to turn off the randomizer and return your game to its original state, press the `Restore vanilla` button.

 The bottom left corner of the program window will give you status information about the state of the randomizer.
 On slower computers, the program may take a second or two to complete randomization.